OLED1/oleds-helm-charts/helm-development/typemill/README.md

 > **This Helm chart is a custom helm chart packaged by OLED1**.
 > There is no official support from typemill itself.
+> Active unofficial supported chart.
+If a new version will be released a new updated package will be created.

 ## Prerequisites
 - Kubernetes installed